 Two things to note about these survey examples:

 - They’re quick and easy to fill out

 - They’re presented at the end of the document

 That is, these quick surveys don’t distract from the experience: they actually add to it.

 While the information you glean from these surveys will only provide a surface-level understanding of their on-site experience, you can use these responses to identify areas in which you might need to dig deeper.

 (Taking things a step further, you might also consider asking respondents to answer a more open-ended follow-up question after the fact.
-That way, you get more specific and concrete rationale behind their response.
+That way, you get a more specific and concrete rationale behind their response.)

 We know we said earlier that interrupting your visitors as they browse your website just to present a survey to them is a big no-no.